Austrocnemis obscura

 commonly known as a Kimberley longlegs.

 It is a tiny damselfly, bronze-black in colour with very long legs.

 It has only been recorded from the Kimberley region of Western Australia, where it inhabits streams and slow-moving water.

+Etymology

+The genus name Austrocnemis combines austro- (Latin for "southern") with -cnemis, from Greek κνημίς (knēmis, "legging"), originally referring to leg structure.

+The species name obscura is derived from the Latin obscurus ("dark"), in contrast to the more brightly coloured Austrocnemis splendida.